Cheyenne L. Campbell

 Aided by a capricious but cunning cockatrice whose family is trapped in the humanlands, Luma is determined to find and confront the siren responsible for branding her a pariah in not one but two realms.
 But first she must prove to Eidolia that she’s no death knell come to trigger their extinction.

 * * *

 A BREATH OF SILVER

-In 2138, on apprentice historian Bryn MacBride’s eighteenth birthday, she finally makes a discovery—maybe even one that will shape her isolated town’s future: an underground door in the ruins.
-Behind it is an entrance to the forgotten London Underground, buried and contaminated after a magical disaster destroyed the city.
-After five years of working beside her best friend and mentor Thomas, Bryn’s sure this will secure her a place in the history books.
-But hours after informing Thomas, Bryn finds their research office burning to the ground, with Thomas inside.
+In 2138, 18-year-old apprentice historian Bryn MacBride makes a discovery in the ruins outside town that could change her commune’s future: an underground door.
+An entrance to the London Underground, contaminated and forgotten after a magical disaster destroyed the city.
+After five years of working beside her best friend and mentor Thomas, Bryn’s sure this will secure her a place in their history books.
+But hours after informing Thomas, Bryn finds their research office ablaze, with Thomas inside.

-Days before, Thomas had made his own discovery, that their idyllic artisan commune of Cimmersea was built on a dark secret.
-Desperate to protect the last of Thomas’s work from a council who would silence truth to protect their privileged lifestyle, Bryn flees to the underground, traveling through deserted train tunnels until she emerges outside Cimmersea’s borders.
-In the year 1692.
+Days before, Thomas had made his own discovery, that their idyllic artisan commune Cimmersea was built on a dark secret.
+Desperate to protect Thomas’s work from a council who would silence truth to protect their privileged lifestyle, Bryn flees to the Underground, eventually emerging outside Cimmersea’s borders—in the year 1692.

 Seeking answers among her ancestors in the Scottish Highlands, Bryn must untangle Cimmersea’s sinister link to the past while questioning everything her beloved mentor believed.
 But the bloody Glencoe Massacre looms, giving Bryn a choice: bring help back to a future that could imprison her, or leave her legacy in a breathtaking past that tempts her to defy all they held sacred.